James Dobson, Focus on the Family founder and key leader on the Christian right, dies at 89

 Dobson interviewed President Ronald Reagan in the Oval Office in 1985, and Falwell called him a rising star in 1989.
 Decades later, he was among the evangelical leaders tapped to advise President Donald Trump. in 2016.

-In 2022, he praised Trump for appointing conservative U.S. Supreme Court justices who overturned Roe v.
-Wade, the landmark decision that allowed states to ban abortion.
+In 2022, he praised Trump for appointing conservative U.S. Supreme Court justices who allowed states to ban abortion.

 Dobson belongs on the “Mount Rushmore” of Christian conservatives, said Tony Perkins, president of the Family Research Council, another group Dobson founded.
 He promoted ideas from “a biblical standpoint” that pushed back against progressive parenting of the 1960s, Perkins said.